 - Allowance: Are you receiving any money from your parents, or are you giving yourself an allowance?

 Some of these sources are dispersed in different frequencies, such as lump sums, reimbursement checks, or routine payroll.
 You might have to do some basic division to find your average weekly income.

 Let’s break down your expenses.

-Now it’s time for the not so fun part.
-Let’s see how much money your spend each week.
+Now it’s time for the not-so-fun part.
+Let’s see how much money you spend each week.
 These expenses may be daily, weekly, or monthly, so you’re going to have to do some simple math to figure out your weekly expenses.